Chair’s Introduction

 Overview: Application of the UK Corporate Governance Code 2018 (the ‘Code’)

-The Board seeks to continue to ensure the overarching objective that the governance of the Company contributes to its long-term sustainable success and achievement of wider objectives, including the Company and the Group’s contribution to the communities in which it operates and wider society.
+The Board seeks to continue to ensure the overarching objective that the governance of the Company contributes to its long-term sustainable success, aligned to its purpose, and achievement of wider objectives, including the Company and the Group’s contribution to the communities in which it operates and wider society.
 The Board recognises, as stated in the Code, that achieving this depends on the way it applies the spirit of the Principles of the Code.
 The Company is a smaller company for the purposes of the Code and, as such, certain provisions of the Code are judged to be disproportionate or less relevant in its case.
 Where the Company does not comply with any specific Code provision then this is highlighted and explained in this report.

 Compliance statement

-The Board has complied with the spirit of the UK Corporate Governance Code 2018 and applied the principles and complied with the provisions of the Code throughout the year ended 30 June 2023, with the exception of the following areas that the Board believes are not appropriate for a Group of our size:
+The Board has complied with the spirit of the UK Corporate Governance Code 2018 and applied the principles and complied with the provisions of the Code throughout the year ended 30 June 2024 (‘FY24’), with the exception of the following areas that the Board believes are not appropriate for a Group of our size:

 • Provision 17: due to the size of the Board, a separate nomination committee has not been established.
 Instead, these duties have been fulfilled by the Board as a whole.
-Included within this report is an explanation of the process conducted during the year for the search and recruitment of a new non-executive director;

 Board Leadership and Company Purpose